-For me, come winter time with snow everywhere and temperatures that dip below zero, soup sometimes the only thing I can do that will take the chill from my bones.
-There is something really comforting about a big bowl of potato soup filled with yummy ingredients that is creamy and delicious!
+When there is snow on the ground and the temperatures way below freezing, and winter seems like it is going to last forever, sometimes soup is the only meal that will take the chill from my bones.
+There is just something really comforting about a big bowl of creamy and delicious potato soup filled with yummy ingredients.

 Loaded Potato Soup